Are you a contractor or subcontractor under CIS?

 The Construction Industry Scheme (CIS) is a set of special rules for handling payments for construction work that contractors make to subcontractors.
 The scheme covers all ‘construction operations’ – construction work – carried out in the UK, as well as some other related work.

-Accounts House offer services to both Accountants for Contractors and Subcontractors.
+Accounts House offer services to both Contractors and Subcontractors.

 When are you a subcontractor under CIS?

 CIS uses its own special definition of the term subcontractor.
 So even if you don’t normally think of yourself as a subcontractor, you could be treated as one under CIS.